 Through his research, he believed these early worshippers saw psychedelic mushrooms as the only way to speak to their gods.

 You’re probably thinking this guy was just a conspiracy theorist with no real evidence to back up his outlandish claims.

 One of the most concrete examples of what led to Allegro’s theory was an artwork found in the 13th-century chapel of Plaincouralt in France.

 The artwork very clearly shows Adam and Eve eating not from an apple tree, but a giant mushroom.
 This, of course, is speculation on the part of the artist.
 But it’s interesting that they held this assumption.

 Just One Piece of the Puzzle

 Allegro knew he was onto something once he found that portrait of Adam and Eve.

-And while it’s hard to know what really went on in prehistoric times, there are many written records of plant medicines long before the A.D. years.
+And while it’s hard to know what really went on in prehistoric times, there are many written records of plant use long before the A.D. years.